odoo/documentation/content/applications/hr/referrals.rst

 *Referrals* application integrates with the *Employees*, *Recruitment*, and *Website* applications, all of which must be installed in order for the *Referrals* application to function.

-The only configurations needed for the *Referrals* application *after* installation are related to the :ref:`rewards <referrals/rewards>`; everything else is pre-configured when Odoo *Referrals* is installed.
+The only configurations needed for the *Referrals* application *after* it has been installed, are related to the :doc:`rewards <referrals/rewards>`; everything else is pre-configured when Odoo *Referrals* is installed.

 Users with either :guilabel:`Referral User`, :guilabel:`Officer`, or :guilabel:`Administrator`
 access rights for the *Recruitment* application have access to the *Referrals* application.
 Only